 The system refers this request to only one category – Home & Kitchen, offering tips: electrical, manual, and frequently requested brands.
 So, since your product is electric openers, we specify the critical request:

 The system gives out clarifications: from stainless steel, for a kitchen cabinet, with a knife sharpener, colors (white, red, black, blue), etc. By following this principle, you can see what your buyer is looking for themself.
 Write out these phrases, analyze and save them for listing.

 Alternatively, feel free to search for proper keywords in your competitors’ listings.
 Why reinvent the wheel?
 Check how other sellers promote similar goods in the Amazon search results.
-The core of this method is simple: enter a key query, choose top sellers with the same goods, study their title, description, bullets-points.
+The core of this method is simple: enter a key query, choose top sellers with the same goods, study their title, description, and bullets-points.
 Then, write down the keywords and phrases that they use most frequently.